FioChuck/dataproc_avro/README.md

 # Ingestion using Spark

-The Spark engine and BigQuery connector were also explored as an alternative for transforming and loading large Avro files.
+The Spark Engine and BigQuery connector were also explored as an alternative for transforming and loading large Avro files.
+The example code for this project is located in this folder:

+    ├── src                <- Source code for use in this project.
+    │   └── ingestion      <- Scripts to ingest and manipulate Avro files │       └── ingestion.py

 Test files were ingested into a Spark dataframe using _spark-avro_ dependency located here: https://mvnrepository.com/artifact/org.apache.spark/spark-avro